gramiojs/split/README.md

 [![JSR](https://jsr.io/badges/@gramio/split)](https://jsr.io/@gramio/split)
 [![JSR Score](https://jsr.io/badges/@gramio/split/score)](https://jsr.io/@gramio/split)

-This plugin can split messages which reach the Telegram limit into multiple parts (messages).
-This plugin also split entities so you don't need to do it manually.
+This package can split messages which reach the Telegram limit into multiple parts (messages).
+This package also split entities so you don't need to do it manually.

 # Usage